MoralisWeb3/unity-web3-sample-skyrim-market/README.md

 Unity sample project where you can trade in-game currency (PlayFab) for ERC-20 tokens.
 Only with that tokens you can then buy NFT Outfits which you can actually wear!

-In this project we're marrying Web2 and Web3.
-We're using PlayFab as a backend for in-game currency and displaying items in stores.
-Then we add the power of Web3 through Moralis to convert these Web2 items to actual NFTs :)
+Basically we're marrying Web2 and Web3.
+We're using PlayFab as a backend for the in-game currency and for displaying items in stores.
+Then we add the power of Web3 through Moralis to convert these Web2 items to the actual NFTs.

+Once we own the NFT Outfits, we'll display them in the player inventory and we'll be able to change the player outfit by selecting them :)

 ---